 More information:

-Another option is to purchase a package of cut & paste legal templates designed by legal attorney Scott Talbert to protect businesses online …
+Alternatively, you can purchase a package of cut and paste legal templates drafted by attorney Scott Talbert …

 - Anti-Spam Policy